-- 9.3.1 The growth and development scenarios assessed in this Outline WCS were agreed with the PSG on 2 September 2010.
+- The growth and development scenarios assessed in this Outline WCS were agreed with the PSG on 2 September 2010.
 For BDC, two scenarios were considered: Scenario 1 6,000 new dwellings by 2026; 4,000 of these dwellings and 28 ha of employment land to be provided by 2021 and Scenario 2 7,000 new dwellings by 2026; 4,000 of these dwellings and 28 ha of employment land to be provided by 2021.
-For RBC, two scenarios were considered: Scenario 1 3,000 new dwellings and 27 ha of employment land to be delivered by 2026 and Scenario 2 7,000 new dwellings and 68 ha of employment land to be provided by 2026. - 9.3.2 Based on the growth and development scenarios presented in Paragraph 9.3.1 and the dwellings and employment land committed and / or completed for the period 2006 to 2010 (1,101 and 1,009 dwellings and 27.36 and 12.56 ha of employment land for BDC and RBC respectively), annual housing and employment land requirements were computed for the District and Borough for Scenario 1 and Scenario 2. - 9.3.3 The sites available for development (and hence for assessment) were agreed with BDC and RBC.
+For RBC, two scenarios were considered: Scenario 1 3,000 new dwellings and 27 ha of employment land to be delivered by 2026 and Scenario 2 7,000 new dwellings and 68 ha of employment land to be provided by 2026 and Scenario 2 7,000 new dwellings and 68 ha of employment land to be provided by 2026 and Scenario 2 7,000 new dwellings and 68 ha of employment land to be provided by 2026 and Scenario 2 7,000 new dwellings and 68 ha of employment land to be provided by 2026 and Scenario 2 7,000 new dwellings and 68 ha of employment land to be provided - Based on the growth and development scenarios presented in Paragraph 9.3.1 and the dwellings and employment land committed and \ or completed for the period 2006 to 2010 (1,101 and 1,009 dwellings and 27.36 and 12.56 ha of employment land for BDC and RBC respectively), annual housing and employment land requirements were computed for the District and Borough for Scenario 1 and Scenario 2. - PBC.
+These sites available for development (and hence for assessment) were agreed with BDC and RBC.
 These sites were identified from the two Councils' SHLAA reports, the District's Employment Land Availability Study and the Council's Revised Development Strategy.
 Bromsgrove District currently has 163.8 ha of residential land and 6.8 ha of employment land available for development.
-Redditch Borough currently has 192.2 ha of residential land and 28.37 ha of employment land available for development. - 9.3.4 Summation of the capacity values for residential land presented in the BDC SHLAA report which takes into account site constraints, indicates there is capacity for 3,855 dwellings in Bromsgrove District.
+Redditch Borough currently has 192.2 ha of residential land and 28.37 ha of employment land available for development. - Summation of the capacity values for residential land presented in the BDC SHLAA report which takes into account site constraints, indicates there is capacity for 3,855 dwellings in Bromsgrove District.
 Similarly, based on the capacity values in the RBC SHLAA report, Redditch Borough has a capacity for 2,979 dwellings.
-However, an additional 170 'Windfall Allowance' dwellings are expected to become available, giving a total of 3,149 dwellings for Redditch Borough. - 9.3.5 It is evident from the information presented Paragraphs 9.3.1 and 9.3.4 that there is insufficient residential land in Bromsgrove District for the proposed number of dwellings agreed for Scenarios 1 and 2 by 2026.
+However, an additional 170 'Windfall Allowance' dwellings are expected to become available, giving a total of 3,149 dwellings for Redditch Borough. - It is evident from the information presented Paragraphs 9.3.1 and 9.3.4 that there is insufficient residential land in Bromsgrove District for the proposed number of dwellings agreed for Scenarios 1 and 2 by 2026.
 There is no employment land shortfall.
-Similarly, it is evident that there is insufficient residential land in Redditch Borough for the proposed number of dwellings for Scenario 2 by 2026.
+Similarly, it is evident that there is insufficient residential land in Redditch Borough for Scenario 2 by 2026.
 There is also a shortfall in employment land in Redditch Borough for Scenario 2 by 2026.
+These shortfalls cannot be fully met by the 8.8 ha Redditch Borough for Scenario 2 by 2026.
 These shortfalls cannot be fully met by the 8.8 ha of Strategic Sites classified as Mixed Use Strategic Sites.

-9.3.6 The consequence of this is that the wastewater collection and treatment assessment component of this Outline WCS has only assumed the proposed development of 3,855 dwellings and 6.8 ha of employment land in Bromsgrove District and 2,979 dwellings and 28.37 ha of employment land in Redditch Borough.
+9.3.6 The consequence of this is that the wastewater collection and treatment assessment component of this Outline WCS has only assumed the proposed development of 3,855 dwellings and 6.8 ha of employment land in Bromagrove District and 2,979 dwellings and 2.8.37 ha of employment land in Redditch Borough.